as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 We need to first come up with something as intuitive using ATM/Debit cards.

-Imagine if your bank told you, if you forgot your Debit card PIN, you loose access to all your money with *zero hope of recovering it how ever large a sum of money it would be*.
+Imagine if your bank told you that, "if you forgot your Debit card PIN, you loose access to all your money with *zero hope of recovering it how ever large a sum of money it would be*".

-If the above was the case, i dont think any one would use debit cards.
+If the above was the case, I dont think any one would use debit cards.
 For the reason, find it fair to call people that keep significant amounts of cryptocurrency  with under a private key *Ultra risk takers*.

 ### 3. Contract unsafety.